What You Need to Know About Workers’ Comp Wage Loss Benefits

 Let?s look at these two wage loss benefits more closely.

 Consider a serious on-the-job injury like a broken leg.
 Likely you will need several weeks off for surgery, therapy, and recovery.
 Your doctor will provide documentation that you cannot work because of your work-related injury.
 You may then be entitled to 66 2/3% of your regular wages, which are based on your earnings for the 52 weeks before you got hurt.
 The amount you will receive is capped at a statewide maximum reimbursement amount.

 You may be eligible for TPD if you are hurt on the job but can return to work with restrictions.
 For example, you are a furniture mover who hurt your back lifting a couch.
 Your back is improving and you were released to return to work for ?light duty.?
 Your employer has an office position where you talk to clients on the phone and schedule moves.
 As a mover, you made $18 an hour, but office work pays only $13 an hour.
 You may be able to make up the difference with TPD.

 It?s important to note that you are not eligible for wage loss benefits for the first seven calendar days after your injury.
 Your benefits will start the eighth day if still incapacitated.
 However, should you be incapacitated for more than 21 days, you will be awarded the waiting week.

 Don?t Delay in Making Your Wage Loss Benefits Claim

 Getting hurt on the job is traumatic and stressful.
 You need to focus on your medical treatment, but you can?t work and have bills to pay.
-The sooner you talk to the experienced workers? compensation attorneys at Lugar Law PC, the quicker we can start working to get the compensation to help you heal and move on with your life.
+The sooner you talk to the experienced workers’ compensation attorneys at Lugar Injury Law, the quicker we can start working to get the compensation to help you heal and move on with your life.
 Contact us at (540) 384-0348 about wage loss benefits today.